adriengibrat/Simple-Debug-PHP-Class/README.md

 Debug::chrono( true, 'chrono2' ); // display a table with all messages & times of chrono 2
 ```

-There is also (very) short alias functions:
+There is also (very) short alias functions.
 <pre>
 	l() === Debug::log();
 	d() === Debug::dump();
 	c() === Debug::chrono();
 </pre>

-To turn the display of error, logs and chrono on & off at runtine:
+Turn the display of error, logs and chrono on & off at runtine.
 ```php
 <?php
 Debug::reporting( false ); // turn off